 The All Virtual Arizona LGBTQ+ Museum highlights the culmination of over 55 years of all volunteer collecting, archiving, preserving Phoenix, Tucson, Yuma, Flagstaff, Nogales, Casa Grande and other Arizona communities, along with many cities & events in other states those past LGBTQ+ generations traveled to.
 The effort began the summer of 1967 with the last of its founders passing in the 2010's.
-The museum remains as the worlds first All Virtual LGBTQ+ Archives.
-Those comprehensive historic collections require minimal effort to perpetuate.
+The museum remains as the worlds first All Virtual Gay LGBTQ+ Museum.
+Those comprehensive historic Gay LGBTQ+ collections require minimal effort to perpetuate.

 It was amist the blurring backdrop of anti-war, anti-goverment suppression, Gay Rights and Civil Rights protests out in the streets around them that the summer of 1967 was both magical and at times tragic for a small group of local young teen boys that were just coming of age.
 Starting out at first on their bikes they all began collecting discarded Tucson and Phoenix related LGBTQ+ posters, announcements, event brochures, items, memoribilia, bar & event related t-shirts.
 The few boys with cameras began taking photographs of LGBTQ+ venues and events.
 Trash cans behind Gay Bars, Gay friendly restaurants, and private clubs and homes were full of rich LGBTQ+ historcial treasures in the early mornings after Gays, Lesbians, Drag Queen & Cross Dressers as they were then called had met, partied, danced, and laughed just a few hours before under the cover of the darknes of nightime.
 Back then, in 1967 all were known by those who hated them in one word...
 HOMOSEXUALS.